 Applicants who score below the provisional cut scores in English, math, and reading are granted learning support status or referred to Adult Education.
-Students with learning support status may not take occupational courses until achieving provisional status.
-Students with this status are not eligible for federal financial aid.
+Students with learning support status may not take occupational courses until achieving Provisional status.
+Students with this status are not eligible for federal financial aid (i.e. Pell, Federal Direct Loans, SEOP, or Federal Work Study).